-Located in the southwestern part of Norway, the 42 kilometre fjord which translates to ‘light fjord’ is home to idyllic islands, countless waterfalls, tiny farms nestled in the hillside and wildlife including birds, seals and mountain goats.
+With a picture-perfect old town, lively waterfront and dramatic scenery, Stavanger is a great base for adventures in Norway, and the gateway for the popular Lysefjord cruise.
+Located in the southwestern part of the Scandinavian nation, the 42 kilometre fjord is home to idyllic islands, countless waterfalls, tiny farms nestled in the hillside and wildlife including birds, seals and mountain goats.

-The Pulpit Rock hike takes about eight hours round trip from Stavanger after accounting for a ferry and bus ride to get to and from the base, so those tight on time (read: day trippers) might not be able to squeeze in the adventure.
-Fortunately there’s another way to see Preikestolen—albeit from below—by booking a sightseeing cruise from Stavanger.
+The Preikestolen hike takes about eight hours round trip from Stavanger after accounting for a ferry and bus ride to get to and from the base, so those tight on time (read: day trippers) might not be able to squeeze in the adventure.
+Fortunately there’s another way to see Preikestolen—albeit from below—which is by booking a Stavanger fjord cruise.

-The trip starts off by passing gorgeous, uninhabited, rocky islands dotted with vibrant foliage and surrounded by sparkling, sapphire-hued water.
+The Lysefjord cruise from Stavanger starts off by passing gorgeous, uninhabited, rocky islands dotted with vibrant foliage and surrounded by sparkling, sapphire-hued water.
 Wooden houses with rooster-red roofs are nestled into the hillsides behind, and every curve in the coastline reveals a new idyllic scene.

 Norway is no stranger to waterfalls, and it’s no different in the Lysefjord where there are so many that one quickly loses count of how many they’ve passed.
 The falls gush out of the craggy rocks, creating a striking scene as they pour down into the sea.

-One of the more notable stops on the tour is Vagabond’s Cave (Fantahålå), a gorgeous cove where dramatic cliffs surround an aqua-marine pool.
+One of the more notable stops on during Pulpit Rock tours is Vagabond’s Cave (Fantahålå), a gorgeous cove where dramatic cliffs surround an aqua-marine pool.
 As legend has it, the cave was named after a group of vagabonds who hid in the shelter for months trying to escape police—and based on the spectacular scenery, it’s not hard to see why they chose this spot to hunker down in.

 YOU MIGHT ALSO ENJOY: